 - Actual amount of donations to specified charities, up to 10% of taxable income after all other allowances are deducted.

-- 200% of actual donations to support education at state and government educational institutes, private schools and universities, but not exceeding 10% of taxable income after all other allowances are deducted.
+- 200% of actual donations to support education at state and government educational institutes, private schools and universities, donations to support sports and donations to state hospitals, but not exceeding 10% of taxable income after all other allowances are deducted.

 Personal income tax returns must be filed within of March 31 of the year following the year in which the income was earned.